groundbreakingmc/NewbieGuard/README.md

 - Colon command blocker for specific command restrictions

 ## Commands
-- /newbieguard - Reload the plugin (Permission: newbieguard.reload)
+- /newbieguard reload - Reload the plugin (Permission: newbieguard.reload)
+- /newbieguard help - See allowed commands (Permission: newbieguard.help)
+- /newbieguard update - Update the plugin if possible (Console only)
+- /newbieguard checkupdate - Check for updates (Console only)

 ## Permissions
-- newbieguard.bypass.chat - Bypass the chat blocker for new players
+- newbieguard.bypass.messages - Bypass the chat blocker for new players
-- newbieguard.bypass.commands - Bypass the command blocker for new players
+- newbieguard.bypass.commands.<group> - Bypass the command blocker in specified group for new players
 - newbieguard.bypass.coloncommands - Bypass the colon command blocker
-- newbieguard.updates - Receive update notifications when joining the server